 Electrolyzed Hydrogen Water / Alkaline Electrolyzed Water — used interchangeably with ERW, especially in Korean and Japanese papers.

-Practical takeaway: if you want to verify the evidence yourself, search PubMed and PMC for "electrolyzed reduced water", "hydrogen rich water" and "molecular hydrogen".
-The term "Kangen water" mostly returns publications from branded unit studies (e.g. Enagic), but the scientific literature treats this as a subset of ERW/HRW.
+Practical takeaway: if you want to verify the evidence yourself, search PubMed and PMC for the terms "electrolyzed reduced water", "hydrogen rich water" and "molecular hydrogen".
+The term "Kangen water" mainly returns publications studying branded units (e.g. Enagic), but the scientific literature treats it as a subset of ERW/HRW.

 H₂